No Time? No Problem: Smart Fitness Hacks for Busy Lives - Steel Edge Training

 1. Maximize Intensity

-When you don’t have a lot of time, you need to make every minute count.
-That means trading rest-heavy routines for high-intensity intervals, circuit training, or supersets.
+When you don’t have a lot of time, every minute counts.
+Trade rest-heavy routines for high-intensity intervals, circuit training, or supersets.
 Your muscles—and your lungs—won’t know what hit them.

 2. Use Compound Movements